codelabspro/engine-guides/README.md

     // two separate sentences.
 Note the single
     // period in between

-## Method names

-Always include a period and parenthesis when referencing a method name i.e. `.methodName()`.
-Use back ticks when referencing any method name, variable, or property within text.

-## Format

-All prose should be saved as Markdown (.md).
-Files should begin with the following heading where the file's `title` is listed in title case.

-    ---
-    layout: default
-    title: The Tile
-    ---

-Note that there is only one title per page and this should be used in place of a pound ( `#` ) to delimit a title.

-In your md files, use two pound signs with a single space for subheadings.
-Only the first letter is caplitalized (sentence case).

-     ## Your heading

 ## Code

 When including inline code (within text) we use  two backticks around the &#96;code&#96;.
 For block sections of code or any code example, use four spaces.

     // This is four spaces out

+Any method name, variable, property, HTML tag within text should be highlighted as code using two backticks ( ` ).

+## Method names

+Always include a period and parenthesis when referencing a method name i.e. `.methodName()`.

-## More style tips
+## General style tips

- - No whitespace at the end of line or on blank lines.
+ - Avoid whitespace at the end of line or on blank lines.
  - Lines should be no longer than 80 characters, and must not exceed 100 (counting tabs as 4 spaces).
-There are 2 exceptions, both allowing the line to exceed 100 characters:
- - If the line contains a comment with a long URL.
- - If the line contains a regex literal.
+There are 2 exceptions, both allowing the line to exceed 100 characters: If the line contains a comment with a long URL.
+If the line contains a regex literal.
 This prevents having to use the regex constructor which requires otherwise unnecessary string escaping.
- - if/else/for/while/try always have braces and always go on multiple lines.
+ - `if`/`else`/`for`/`while`/`try` always have braces and always go on multiple lines.
  - Unary special-character operators (e.g., !, ++) must not have space next to their operand.
  - Any , and ; must not have preceding space.
  - Any ; used as a statement terminator must be at the end of the line.
  - Any : after a property name in an object definition must not have preceding space.
  - The ? and : in a ternary conditional must have space on both sides.
  - No filler spaces in empty constructs (e.g., {}, [], fn())
- - New line at the end of each file.
- - If the entire file is wrapped in a closure, the function body is not indented.
  - Two spaces should be used for code examples.

 ## Guidelines for building tutorials: